 Cat-back

 You can either match a cat-back exhaust up with a fresh downpipe or you can just opt for a cat-back system and mate to the standard exhaust.
 You’ll see less gains overall, but you’ll free up a few ponies and transform the sound of the car.
 Milltek will be perfect for the job, livening up the sound without adding a silly amount of drone.
 Prices start at around £600.
+Be sure to check out our guide to the best exhaust brands out there for more advice.

 Suspension

 There are two ways you can go about doing this, either focus on creating the ultimate show car, or focus on creating a crisp handling street weapon.
-The first option will see you looking towards air lift performance.
+The first option will see you looking towards air ride suspension.
 The other option will see you looking at the likes of Bilstein or KW.
 If your primary focus is road driving, your best bet will be a spring and damper set up from Bilstein.
-The B14 kit retains some level of comfort on the road, but will allow you to take part in the odd track day without problem.
+The B14 kit retains some level of comfort on the road, but will allow you to take part in the odd track day without any problems.
 KW, on the other hand, will be much more focused for track work with 30-way adjustable damping.
 Prices for the KW system sits at around £1700, while the B14 kit comes in cheaper at £900.

 Wheels

-Again, options are far and wide here but we’re going to focus on some lightweight BBS E88s that can be bought in a range of different sizes.
+Again, aftermarket wheel options are far and wide here but we’re going to focus on some lightweight BBS E88s that can be bought in a range of different sizes.
 The lighter, classic motorsport look will transform the appearance while also helping to shed a few pounds in the weight category.
 The best thing is that these look at home on the racetrack or centre stage at a show.

 ECU